Charter Operator Liability and Part 135 Accident Claims

 What Part 135 Means in Practical Terms

+Part 135 is a federal regulatory framework governing many commuter and on-demand air carrier operations.
+Its requirements address matters such as aircraft, crewmembers, operations, maintenance, and duty-and-rest limitations.
 For a reader outside aviation, the important point is not memorizing the regulation.
 It is understanding that a Part 135 flight is not simply a “private flight” in the everyday sense.
 It may be a commercial operation subject to a specific operating certificate and a distinct set of regulatory duties, and those duties can become important when the accident investigation and later legal analysis begin.
-The firm’s page on Private & Corporate Aircraft Accident Litigation addresses part of that broader setting.

 Who the Passenger Thought They Were Flying With

-One of the more human features of charter litigation is that passengers and families may not know, at least initially, who was truly responsible for the flight.
+One of the more human features of charter litigation is that passengers and families may not know, at least initially, which entity or entities held the relevant operational responsibilities for the flight.
 They may know the broker who arranged the trip, the brand name presented in communications, or the owner of the aircraft, but not the precise certificate holder or the entity exercising operational control.
 In an air ambulance setting, families may understandably focus on the medical urgency of the transport rather than the underlying business and operational structure.

 That gap between appearance and reality can matter.
 It affects how the flight is understood, how records are traced, and how responsibility is evaluated.
 It is also one reason why these cases often require careful work with operational documents, contracts, maintenance history, and training or crew-related materials rather than quick assumptions based on the outward presentation of the flight.